Proving Tax Residency: Why You Need More Than Just Good Intentions

 Here’s what that means in practice:

-• A UK resident with a bank account in Monaco may have that account reported automatically to HMRC.
+• A UK resident with a bank account in Monaco may have it automatically reported to HMRC.

 • A trust in the BVI with links to a beneficiary in France may trigger compliance queries, even if distributions have yet to occur.

-• A holding company registered in Singapore could expose a beneficial owner in Switzerland to scrutiny—based purely on CRS data sharing.
+• A holding company registered in Singapore could expose a beneficial owner in Switzerland to scrutiny solely based on CRS data-sharing.

 These exchanges occur annually and silently.
 There’s no opt-out and no notification.